zhenghongli/f-secure-ansible/README.md

 docker build -t f-secure-ansible-deploy:0.0.1 .
 ```
 ## change hosts variable for your environment

+1. specify the host's group of your environment.
 ```
 vim ansible-playbook/hosts
 ```

-1. specify the host's group of your environment.
 ```
     example:
-    [ai-platform]
+    [GROUP_NAME]
     172.31.235.218

-    [ezmeral]
+    [GROUP_NAME]
     #172.31.235.241
     #172.31.235.230
     #172.31.235.231
 ```

-2. add variables for your ssh user, password, and your root password.
+    add variables for your ssh user, password, and your root password.
 ```
     example:
     [all:vars]